 The bank has said it will add full current accounts to its range of products in 2013.

 A spokesperson for thinkmoney said: "If you're looking for a bank account, it's important to research what options are available.

-"If you're worried about any hidden or unforeseen costs, there are accounts out there, that don't come with hidden charges for bounced payments or overdrafts - such as the thinkmoney Personal Account, for an upfront monthly fee of £14.50 for a single account, or £21.25 for a joint account."
+"If you're worried about any hidden or unforeseen costs, there are accounts out there, that don't come with hidden charges for bounced payments or overdrafts - such as the thinkmoney Current Account, for an upfront monthly fee of £14.50 for a single account, or £21.25 for a joint account."